LCAllen/WinLinkFormViewer/README.md

 !! -->> If you select an .xml file created with the wrong form type or an earlier form template, the viewer will return the error "Malformed XML File."

-!! -->> IF YOU ATTEMPT TO OPEN AN .HTML FILE, THE ENTIRE WORLD WILL BREAK AND WE WILL ALL EVAPORATE INTO AN ETHER OF DOOM AND DISPARE.
-OK, maybe that's overstating things, but it will crash, requiring you to open Task Manager and stop the Form Viewer process.

 ************************
 ACKNOWLEDGMENTS
 ************************